ibm-cloud-docs/power-iaas/troubleshoot-aix.md

 In the output of these `lsattr` commands, you'll see either **True** or **True+** at the very end. **True** indicates that the attribute is user-changeable. **True+** indicates that the attribute is user-changeable, and can be modified while the disk is open by using the *-U* flag.
 {: tip}

-You can set your disk's **queue_depth** to *64* and change the algorithm to **shortest_queue** with a **no_reserve policy** with the following command:
+You can set your disk's **queue_depth** to *64* and change the algorithm to **shortest_queue** with a **no_reserve policy** by using the following command:

     chdev -l hdiskX -a algorithm=shortest_queue -a reserve_policy=no_reserve -a queue_depth=64

-You receive and error message that the disk is busy if the AIX disk is open.
-To prevent this error message from appearing, add a *-U* flag to the `chdev` command and the values are updated without disruption (assuming the Object Data Manager (ODM) for the disk has that feature enabled).
+If the AIX disk is open, an error message appears that states that the disk is busy.
+To prevent this error from occuring, add a *-U* flag to the `chdev` command and the values are updated without disruption (assuming the Object Data Manager (ODM) for the disk has that feature enabled).